ReQ1600/stm32-dht11/README.md

-# STM32 DHT11 HAL Library
+# STM32 DHT11 HAL MODULE
-Library for reading data from DHT11 humidity and temperature sensor.\
+Module for reading data from DHT11 humidity and temperature sensor.\
 Tested on Nucleo-F767ZI

 ## Requirements